-As with criteria (a), the IAT focused its reviews of M&E practices on the CIPs 2017-2021 to assess criteria (b).
-Progress towards gender equality specific results, as set out in the MSDCF and CIP, was captured in annual results reports covering three of the five years of implementation (2017, 2020 & 2021).
-Reports included details of progress towards ending violence against c) The M&E Group or equivalent has received technical training on gender sensitive M&E at least once during the current UNDAF/UNSDCF cycle.
+As with criteria (a), the IAT focused its reviews of M&E practices for the CIPs 2017-2021 to assess criteria (b).
+Progress against gender equality specific results, as set out in the MSDCF and CIP, was captured in annual results reports covering two years of implementation (2020 & 2021 of the UNPF 2017-2021).
+Issues included a focus on progress towards ending violence against women, advancing women's economic empowerment, gender responsive efforts to respond to COVID-19 and gender responsive social protection.
+However, as there is no documented progress towards GEWE results for 2017, 2018 or 2019 (the IAT was not able to locate annual progress reports produced for these years) the UNCT is not considered to have met criteria b.